-Kacey Musgraves Pays Tribute to Selena Quintanilla Exactly 24 Years After Her Houston Astrodome Concert
+Watch Kacey Musgraves Pay Tribute to Selena Quintanilla With ''Como La Flor'' Cover

 Kacey Musgraves is still riding high after taking awards season by storm with her four Grammy wins and presenting at the 2019 Oscars.

-The Texas-native opened the Rodeo Houston show on Monday night and surprised fans with a sweet rendition of "Como La Flor," one of the late Tejano star's classic songs.
+The Texas-native opened the Rodeo Houston show on Monday and surprised fans with a sweet rendition of "Como La Flor," one of the late Tejano star's classic songs.

 Flaunting her "big hair for Texas," as she put it, the 30-year-old star oozed with glamour in her white lace floral, body-clinging jumpsuit, which featured flashy bell bottoms.
 Some would argue that was another nod to Selena, considering she was known for wearing ostentatious jumpsuits.